 This study examines the impact of digital capabilities and digital orientation on the digital transformation and digital innovation of small and medium enterprises (SMEs) during the COVID-19 pandemic.
 In addition, this study assesses how the role of digital transformation and digital innovation mediates the relationship between digital capabilities, digital orientation, and SME performance during the COVID-19 pandemic.
 Using a sample of 247 SMEs managers, data were analyzed using the structural equation modeling with a partial least square approach.
-The findings demonstrate the significant and positive influence of digital capability and orientation on SMEs' digital transformation and innovation during the pandemic.
-Additionally, the study confirms that digital transformation and innovation positively affect SMEs' performance during the pandemic.
-Furthermore, the study reveals that digital transformation and innovation mediate the relationship between digital orientation and capability on SMEs' performance during the pandemic.
+The findings demonstrate the significant and positive influence of digital capability and orientation on SMEs' digital transformation and innovation positively affect SMEs' performance during the pandemic.
+Furthermore, the study reveals that digital transformation and innovation positively affect SMEs' performance during the pandemic.
+However, digital orientation and capability on SMEs' performance during the pandemic.
 However, digital innovation was not found to significantly mediate the link between digital capability and SMEs' performance.

+Keywords

-Keywords organization, crisis, technology, firm objectives, behavior, intellectual property, product, enterprises
+organization, crisis, technology, firm objectives, behavior, intellectual property, product, enterprises

+JEL Classification

-JEL Classification L21, L25, O32, O36, I18
+L21, L25, O32, O36, I18